Bundles of spectra and algebraic K-theory

-As a consequence of the preceding argument, we see that $\bF_{b} \zeta$ is equivalent to the cofibrant approximation map $\Aut_{R}^{c} M \arr \Aut_{R} M$.
-It follows that $\zeta$ is a fiberwise equivalence, and thus induces a natural isomorphism of derived functors.
+As a consequence of the preceding argument, we see that up to natural isomorphisms in the domain and codomain, $\bF_{b} \zeta$ may be identified with the cofibrant approximation map $\Aut_{R}^{c} M \arr \Aut_{R} M$.
+It follows that $\zeta$ is a natural isomorphism of derived functors.

 Now let $N$ be an $R$-bundle with fiber $M$.
 Define $\xi \colon \bT \bE N \arr N$ to be the composite